 The logo must be German-related and some element of the design must relate to German contest.
 The logo may be animated or still.
 All images within the design must be original artwork and/or photos designed by or taken by the contestant(s).
 Images taken from the Internet or any other source are unacceptable.
 Contestant(s) may use pictures they have taken from prior contest years; however, no student faces may be visible.
+Photos of the various stages of creation and design by contestant(s) must be included.
 Any words, except for the contest name, must be in German.